openmfp/kubernetes-graphql-gateway/docs/local_test.md

 Kubernetes will immediately recreate the pod -- but this time it will use the new version of the build.

-9. Once the pod is recreated, go to https://portal.dev.local:8443 and check if everything works.
+9. Once the pod is recreated, go to [https://portal.dev.local:8443](https://portal.dev.local:8443) and check if everything works fine.